Record Year For Solar Power – 2010

 “The U.S. PV market saw a breakthrough in 2010 and is emerging as a global demand center for both suppliers and project developers,” said Shayle Kann, Managing Director of Solar at GTM Research.
 “The U.S. Solar Market InsightTM: Year-in-Review 2010 examines the conditions that led to the past year’s growth and pinpoints future demand, industry trends and market challenges for 2011 and beyond.”

-“This report shows that solar energy is now one of the fastest growing industries in the United States, creating new opportunities for both large and small businesses.
+“This report shows that is now one of the fastest growing industries in the United States, creating new opportunities for both large and small businesses.
 Every day, Americans across the country are going to work at well-paying, stable jobs at solar companies, from small installers all the way up to Fortune 500 companies,” said Rhone Resch, SEIA president and CEO.
 “This remarkable growth puts the solar industry’s goal of powering 2 million homes annually by 2015 within reach.
 Achieving such amazing growth during the economic downturn shows that smart polices combined with American ingenuity adds up to a great return on investment for the public.
-The bottom line is that the solar energy industry is creating tens of thousands of new American jobs each year.”
+The bottom line is that the industry is creating tens of thousands of new American jobs each year.”

 Along with analysis of the U.S. PV market, U.S. Solar Market InsightTM: Year-in-Review 2010 provides visibility into the CSP and solar heating and cooling markets.
 The 75 MW Martin CSP plant installed in Florida is the largest to come online in nearly 20 years and foreshadows a pipeline of more than 9 GW of CSP projects under development.
 In addition, for the first time in 2010, the federal government approved permits for CSP plants on public land.